ChrisHurt/SEI-Conf-2019-On-The-Merits-Of-Recursion/README.md

 ## Pros
-- Allows elegant solutions in specific contexts
+- Allows elegant solutions in specific contexts often reducing the amount of written code
 - In some languages, like Haskell, it's the only option for repeating code blocks
 - When you need an approach to handle multiple unknown layers of scope
   - Such as object and/or array nesting